HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/usage/managing_dam/manage_collections.md

     ![Digital Asset Management user interface](../../../../images/dam_upload_media_collections.png)

-    Following options are displayed in Collections interface:
+    The following options are displayed in Collections interface:

     - **Create Collection** - Create a new collection or a new nested collection (when used inside an existing collection).
     - **Properties** - Opens the Properties panel.
 The Properties panel has two tabs: Properties and Access Control.